Abdominoplasty - Tummy Tuck Surgery

 Beyond these general guidelines, tummy tuck recovery can vary from person to person.
 Dr. Brown will discuss it with you extensively, and it's essential to follow her instructions to ensure the best possible outcome.

-Combining a Tummy Tuck With Other Procedures
+Combining A Tummy Tuck With Other Procedures

 Tummy tucks can be combined with other cosmetic surgeries to help give you a full-body rejuvenation.
 Depending on the changes your body went through during pregnancy and childbirth, you may be interested in a mommy makeover, which is a customized set of procedures designed help to restore your pre-pregnancy body.